Types of insurance

 Introduction

-Insurance is a way of protecting yourself from costs due to damage to your property or your health.
-A premium is the amount of money you pay to an insurance company to have an insurance policy to cover you for all or part of these costs.
+A premium is the amount of money you pay to an insurance company for an insurance policy that will cover you for these costs.
 Insurance companies assess the risk on a particular policy and then calculate the premium to be charged.
-You can pay a premium monthly or annually.
-The Competition and Consumer Protection Commission (CCPC) has information that explains how different types of insurance work.
+You usually pay a premium monthly or annually.

 Insurance policies are generally renewed once a year.
 Coming up to renewal date, you should shop around to see if you are getting the best value for money.

-Different policies have different terms and conditions so make sure you know what the terms and conditions of your policy are.
+Different policies have different terms and conditions, so make sure you know what the terms and conditions of your policy are.
 It is important to understand exactly what your insurance policy covers when you buy it.

 Home insurance

-You are not obliged by law to insure your home but if you have a mortgage most lenders will insist that your house is properly insured.
-In general, your insurance should cover contents as well as the structure of your home.
+Home insurance can cover the contents as well as the structure of your home.
 However, you can get insurance for the contents of your home separately from insurance for the building, for example, if you are renting and do not own your home.
-The CCPC has detailed information on home insurance.

 Travel insurance